 A simply breathtaking hole!
 The hole drops down 120 feet to two greens which give variation – and both play differently.
 The right green has the River Bybrook protecting the left side and the front.
 The left green undulates and has bunkers and water at the back to pick up misguided shots.
 Club selection and judgement of distance are vital to hit the greens, but please use the Drop Zones if you find the River Bybrook.

 PAR 4 | 384 YARDS | SI 10

-A classic finishing hole – often described as the prettiest finishing hole in England!
-The tee shot is narrow with trouble left right.
+A classic finishing hole.
+Often described as the prettiest finishing hole in England!
+The drive is narrow with trouble left and right.
 Aim at the large tree and fade or draw to the fairway.
-The right side offers safety, but the left gives a more direct route to the green.
-The approach to the narrow green is daunting due to water right and long, greenside bunkers and trees to the left.
-A 4 here will certainly hit the spot.
-A Par 4 to finish that will definitely whet the appetite.
-Now go and enjoy our 19th hole and sit on the terrace watching the others home!
+The right side offers safety, but the left gives a more direct approach to the green.
+A four here will definitely hit the spot.